-The physical therapist assistant (PTA) is a paraprofessional who assists in the delivery of physical therapy services under the supervision of a physical therapist (PT).
+The physical therapist assistant (PTA) assists in the delivery of physical therapy services under the supervision of a physical therapist (PT).
 While the physical therapist evaluates the patient, sets goals, and develops the appropriate treatment plan, the physical therapist assistant:

 - implements treatment plans designed by the physical therapist

 - understands the rationale and effectiveness of treatment procedures

 - communicates regularly with the supervising physical therapist

 - performs measurement and assessment techniques for assisting the PT in monitoring and modifying interventions within the plan of care

 #4 job in Best Health Care Support Jobs by U.S. News and World Report

 There are plenty of great job opportunities in this field, with approximately 31,900 new jobs opening by 2024, according to the BLS.
 Physical therapist assistants made a median salary of $54,410 in 2014.
 Although the largest chunk of physical therapist assistants are employed by the practices of physical, occupational and speech-language therapists, they are usually paid the best by home health care services.

 The 2 PTA program is a five semester, two-year, academically based program to prepare the graduate to take the PTA licensure/certification examination in preparation for employment.
 Upon satisfactory completion of the program the student is awarded an Associate in Science degree in Physical Therapist Assistant.
 Students enrolled in the Penn State DuBois 2 PTA program will be required to: